tnichols217/notes/AIQS 100/Reflective Paper/draft.md

 > [!para]
-> Throughout my time in this AIQ Seminar (The Art of the Graphic Memoir)
+> Throughout my time in this AIQ Seminar (The Art of the Graphic Memoir), I have not